Manitas de Plata: Olé! Vanguard OVC 8068 (1994), barcode 723918806822

 This is a fabulous recital, originally released in the US in 1966 on LPs Vanguard VSD-79224 (VRS 9924 mono) and Philips 844.536 PY and 849.473 BY in Europe – links will open new tab to entry on discogs.com.
 I don’t have this American CD issue, OVC 8068, but a European twofer released in 1994, 08 9158 72 “The Flamenco Guitar of Manitas de Plata: Gypsy Flamenco & Olé!”, that conveniently pairs this program and its companion Gypsy Flamenco (CD OVC 8018 and link to my review – the LP, VSD 79203, was titled “Guitarra Flamenco”, and the SACD reissue from 2000, Vanguard VSD 503, reverted to that title).
 Unlike “Gipsy Flamenco”, I haven’t found an individual European issue for Olé!, nor an SACD reissue.
 As for sonics, where I’ve had the opportunity to check, European Vanguard (marketed by an”Arcade” company from the Netherlands) used the same transfers as the US Vanguards (distributed by Vanguard’s founder Seymour Solomon through his company Omega Records), and they always sound great, present, natural, and with very limited tape hiss.

 Let me refer you to my review of “Gipsy Flamenco” for the details and circumstances of those recordings, which are just a small part of the huge material accumulated by producer E. Alan Silver of Connoisseur Society during a recording session in Arles in October 1963.
-The rest (and possibly new recordings at the end) was issued on six LPs on his own label, Connoisseur Society: CS 263 “Manitas de Plata Flamenco Guitar” in 1965, CS 965 “Manitas de Plata Flamenco Guitar vol. 2” in 1966, CS 2003 “Juerga!” in 1967 (some sources including Wikipedia claim that this one had an earlier release, on French Philips 844.535 PY, in 1963), CS 2006 “Recital Manitas de Plata” in 1968, CS 2013 “Viva Manitas de Plata!”
+The rest (and possibly new recordings at the end) was issued on six LPs on his own label, Connoisseur Society: CS 263 “Manitas de Plata Flamenco Guitar” in 1965, CS 965 “Manitas de Plata Flamenco Guitar vol. 2” in 1966, CS 2003 “Juerga!” in 1967 (but this one had an earlier release, on French Philips 844.535 PY, in 1963), CS 2006 “Recital Manitas de Plata” in 1968, CS 2013 “Viva Manitas de Plata!”
 (1969) and CS 2017 “Manitas de Plata Live” (1970).
 All those albums were licensed to Philips for Europe, and were issued and reissued with different covers, under numerous different label numbers – and sometimes inept titles, like “Manitas de Plata aux Saintes-Maries de la Mer” (the French Philips version of CS 965), which is 40 kilometers away from Arles where he was recorded.
 Some or all of these Connoisseur LPs were ressiued to CD on the Connoisseur Society label, long long time ago, in the early days of the CD era, in Japan, no barcode, which made them utmost rarities and thus collectors’ desirabiliae, difficult to find online, rarely offered, and always at steep prices.
 Discogs.com fields two: